oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     token binding as described in [@!I-D.ietf-tokbind-https]
     (including federated token bindings) must be supported on all ends (client, authorization server, resource server).
-  * [@!I-D.ietf-oauth-mtls]: The approach as specified in this document allow use of mutual TLS for both client authentication and sender constraint access tokens.
-For the purpose of sender constraint access tokens, the client is identified towards the resource server by the fingerprint of its public key.
+  * **OAuth Mutual TLS** ([@!I-D.ietf-oauth-mtls]): The approach as specified in this document allows the use of mutual TLS (mTLS) for both client authentication and sender-constrained access tokens.
+For the purpose of sender-constrained access tokens, the client is identified towards the resource server by the fingerprint of its public key.
 During processing of an access token request, the authorization server obtains the client's public key from the TLS stack and associates its fingerprint with the respective access tokens.
 The resource server in the same way obtains the public key from the TLS stack and compares its fingerprint with the fingerprint associated with the access token.
-  * [@!I-D.ietf-oauth-signed-http-request] specifies an approach to
-    sign HTTP requests.
-It utilizes
+  * **Signed HTTP Requests** ([@!I-D.ietf-oauth-signed-http-request]):
-    [@!I-D.ietf-oauth-pop-key-distribution] and represents the
+    This approach utilizes [@!I-D.ietf-oauth-pop-key-distribution] and
-    elements of the signature in a JSON object.
+    represents the elements of the signature in a JSON object.
 The signature is built using JWS.
 The mechanism has built-in support for signing of HTTP method, query parameters and headers.
 It also incorporates a timestamp as basis for replay prevention.
-  * [@!I-D.sakimura-oauth-jpop]: this draft describes different ways to constrain access token usage, namely TLS or request signing.
+  * **JWT Pop Tokens** ([@!I-D.sakimura-oauth-jpop]): This draft describes different ways to constrain access token usage, namely TLS or request signing.
 Note: Since the authors of this draft contributed the TLS-related proposal to [@!I-D.ietf-oauth-mtls], this document only considers the request signing part.
 For request signing, the draft utilizes [@!I-D.ietf-oauth-pop-key-distribution] and [@!RFC7800].
-The
-    signature data is represented in a JWT and JWS is used for signing.
+The signature data is represented in a JWT and JWS is used for signing.
 Replay prevention is provided by building the signature over a server-provided nonce, client-provided nonce and a nonce counter.

-[@!I-D.ietf-oauth-mtls] and [@!I-D.ietf-oauth-token-binding] are built
-on top of TLS and this way continue the successful OAuth 2.0 philosophy to leverage TLS to secure OAuth wherever possible.
+Mutual TLS and OAuth Token Binding are built on top of TLS and this way continue the successful OAuth 2.0 philosophy to leverage TLS to secure OAuth wherever possible.
 Both mechanisms allow prevention of access token leakage in a fairly client developer friendly way.

-There are some differences between both approaches: To start with, in [@!I-D.ietf-oauth-token-binding] all key material is automatically managed by the TLS stack whereas [@!I-D.ietf-oauth-mtls] requires the developer to create and maintain the key pairs and respective certificates.
-Use of self-signed certificates, which is supported by the draft, significantly reduce the complexity of this task.
+There are some differences between both approaches: To start with, for OAuth Token Binding, all key material is automatically managed by the TLS stack whereas mTLS requires the developer to create and maintain the key pairs and respective certificates.
+Use of self-signed certificates, which is supported by the draft, significantly reduces the complexity of this task.
-Furthermore, [@!I-D.ietf-oauth-token-binding] allows to use different key pairs for different resource servers, which is a privacy benefit.
+Furthermore, OAuth Token Binding allows to use different key pairs for different resource servers, which is a privacy benefit.
 On the other hand, [@!I-D.ietf-oauth-mtls] only requires widely deployed TLS features, which means it might be easier to adopt in the